REUTERS NEXT-Morgan Stanley making 'modest' job cuts; CEO 'wouldn't bet against' Musk

 "Some people are going to be let go," Gorman said at the Reuters NEXT conference, without specifying numbers.
 "We're making some modest cuts all over the globe.
 In most businesses, that's what you do after many years of growth."

+"I wouldn't bet against Elon Musk," Gorman said.
 "He's probably, along with Steve Jobs and Bill Gates and one or two others, the most interesting entrepreneur of last 50 years.
-Who would not want to do business with a person who has that kind of capability," Gorman added.
+Who would not want to do business with a person who has that kind of capability," he added.

 Reuters reported in October that banks abandoned plans to sell the debt to investors because of uncertainty around Twitter's fortunes and losses, citing people familiar with the matter.